%load_ext autoreload

 4.3.
 Add intersections as rows to the dataframe#

-This just performs a standard interpolation, we haven’t used equivalent sources yet.
+This just performs a cubic interpolation using windows of data on either/both sides of the intersection, we haven’t used equivalent sources yet.

 [22]: